Bob Krouse

-Bob Krouse (born February 21, 1943, in Hamilton, Ontario) is a former professional Canadian football linebacker who played thirteen seasons in the Canadian Football League for the Hamilton Tiger-Cats.
+Bob Krouse (born February 21, 1943, in Hamilton, Ontario) is a Canadian former professional football linebacker who played thirteen seasons in the Canadian Football League for the Hamilton Tiger-Cats.
 He was a part of the Tiger-Cats 1963, 1965, 1967 and 1972 Grey Cup winning teams.

 A case involving the use of Bob Krouse's image, Krouse v Chrysler Canada Ltd, was the earliest Canadian law case to recognize the tort of appropriation of personality.